cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 **Practical exercise**

 1. Run `gpexpand` to add more segments to your current servers.
 2. Run `gpexpand` again to add segments on new servers.
-Look at the `gp_segment_configuration` table to see how it changes with each action.
+3. Look at the `gp_segment_configuration` table to see how it changes with each action.

-## 11. Performance check
+## 11. Check cluster performance

-"gpcheckperf" utility checks performance on a set of hosts (cluster):
+You can use the `gpcheckperf` utility to check performance on a set of hosts (cluster).
+This utility can be used to check the following:

-- IO performance per host (-r d) - gpcheckperf will use "dd" to perform
+- I/O performance per host (with the `-r -d` options)

+    > Note: gpcheckperf will use the `dd` command to perform read test and write test on each host.
-- read test

-- write test

-- network performance (-r n|N|M)
+- Network performance (with the `-r -n|N|M` options)

-- n = sequential

-- N = parallel (must use even number of hosts)

-- M = full matrix mode
+    > Note: `-n` means sequential. `-N` means parallel with even number of hosts. `-M` means full matrix mode.

-- memory bandwidth test per host (-r s) - the utility uses the STREAM benchmark program to measure sustainable memory bandwidth (in MB/s).
+- Memory bandwidth test per host (with the `-r -s` options)

+    > Note: The utility uses the STREAM benchmark program to measure sustainable memory bandwidth (in MB/s).

-Exercise: Run gpcheckcat with the various options and interpret the results.
+Exercise: Run `gpcheckcat` with the various options and interpret the results.

 ## 12. User data and table distribution

-- master does not have user data
+In Cloudberry Database, the master instance does not store user data.
+Segments store user data, and the data is not shared between segments.

-- segments have user data

-- data is not shared

 - create table (...) distributed by (...)